|

 Step 1: Setting up Zimbabwe Gold Tax Table

-Note: Figures for Vehicle benefit, Tax Credits, Deductible pension, Bonus tax free are to be denoted in the USD stated values and to be converted each month using the rate as at the day you are processing.
-The values have been converted to ZiG using the rate as at 22 July 2025 that is 26.7891 please confirm the rate as at the day you are entering the bands.
+Please take note of the following: 1.Select the NSSA code that you use in your Payroll, it can be any code different from 400.
+2.Figures for Vehicle benefit, Tax Credits, Deductible pension, Bonus tax free are denoted in the USD stated values and must be converted each month using the rate of the day you are processing the payroll.
+The values below have been converted to ZiG using the rate of 26.7891.

-The USD values are as follows please confirm the rate as at your processing date and convert these USD values to ZiG values before proceeding to insert in the tax table. •Insert the Elderly, Disabled and Blind tax credits of $900 each.
-(NB: The elderly credit has an 'Age Lower Limit' of 55 years). •Medical Credit to 50%.
-Aids Levy at 3%. •The pension deductible is USD $5400 per annum effective 01/01/2025.
-If the effective date is the first of the month, in which you are starting the setup.
-Prorate the amount based on the number of months left in the year e.g. (5400/12 x remaining months). •NSSA Age Limit is 65 years.
-Note: Select the NSSA code that you use in your Payroll, it can be any code different from 400. •‘Loan to’ box - $100; ‘above’ 15%. •The Tax-Free portion of bonus is $700. •The USD figures for the engine capacity are displayed in the following table kindly note these are annual figures and are to be multiplied as they are by the rate as at the day you are processing.
+The USD values are as follows: •Elderly, Disability and Blind tax credits are $900 each.
+The elderly credit has an 'Age Lower Limit' of 55 years. •The pension deductible is USD $5400 per annum effective 01/01/2025.
+The effective date is the first of the month in which you are starting the setup.
+Prorate the amount based on the number of months left in the year e.g. (5400/12 x remaining months).
+Following the tax tables below, the payroll is being converted to Zimbabwe Gold starting in April, hence, the Deductible pension becomes 5400/12 x 9 = 4050. •‘Loan to’ box - $100; ‘above’ 15%. •The Tax-Free portion of bonus is $700. •The USD figures for the engine capacity are displayed in the following table.
+Kindly note these are annual figures and are to be multiplied as they are by the rate as at the day you are processing.

 3. Click on OK when done to save changes.